Compiled by the Road Trip Alberta team

-Alberta currently has 91 provincial parks which have campgrounds which provides for a fantastic number of options.
-This also means that there are too many for us to list here!
+Alberta currently has 179 provincial parks which have campgrounds – this provides for a fantastic number of options!
+This also means that there are too many for us to list here.
 (But we’re noting some of our favourites below.)

 Fees vary by campsite, with details on the ranges given here.